how to run a dispensary successfully

 7. Think “Green” In Everything You Do

-Yes, thinking about weed all the time is great.
+Yes, thinking about weed all the time is excellent.
 But we need to think bigger.
 Weed is a plant.
 Plants require a healthy, functioning earth.
-People who like plants often also like earth.

 Hence, we should all reduce single-use plastic as much as possible, promote recycling, and feature reusable options like Re:Stash jars that, hey, you can also print your brand on, and then they double as portable advertisements!

 The amount of plastic waste and, thus, litter that the legal cannabis industry generates is downright repulsive and shameful.
-Yes, some of the blame can be followed back directly to politicians that treat cannabis like radioactive isotopes with their packaging laws while demonstrably equally dangerous products like, uh, alcohol, skate by with non-existent packaging restrictions.
+Yes, some of the blame can be followed back directly to politicians who treat cannabis like radioactive isotopes with their packaging laws, while demonstrably equally dangerous products like, uh, alcohol, skate by with non-existent packaging restrictions.

-Through enough activism and education, hopefully, we can change these trends.
-Still, in the meantime, we can also focus on what is within control in terms of trying to insulate mother earth as much as possible from being barraged with garbage to death.
+With sufficient activism and education, we can change these trends.
+Still, in the meantime, we can also focus on what is within control in terms of trying to insulate Mother Earth as much as possible from being barraged with garbage to death.

-If you are producing pre-rolls in-house, please consider investing in biodegradable joint tubes (Humidi, Safely Lock, Hempak) or tubes made of reclaimed ocean plastic which is recyclable (Sana Packaging).
+If you are producing pre-rolls in-house, please consider investing in biodegradable joint tubes (Humidi, Safely Lock, Hempak) or tubes made from reclaimed ocean plastic (Sana Packaging).

 Trust me when I tell you hippies and casual outdoor lovers care about these things a lot, and this movement ain’t slowing down anytime soon, so you can either get on the train and strengthen your brand now, or you can be left behind with all.